sarietta/theoputer-blog/content/posts/register.md

 and there are many (10) registers throughout the computer.
 The specific chip we use is the SN74LV374APWR, which is a TSSOP package LV-series 74*374 "Octal Edge-Triggered D-Type Flip-Flops With 3-State Outputs".
-A mouthfull, so let's break that down.
+A mouthful, so let's break that down.

 The package refers to the physical dimensions of the chip and its pins.
 In this case it's the TSSOP package, which means mere mortals